hoangduytranuk/blender_manual/blender_docs/manual/modeling/meshes/editing/edges.rst

    Vertices also have a bevel weight which can be edited.

-   .. todo <2.8 there are no docs for this yet.
+   ..
+TODO2.8 there are no docs for this yet.

 .. _modeling-edges-crease-subdivision: